Bachelor of Arts in Western Civilisation: your questions answered

 Will the new degree be promoting Western civilisation over others?

-Our program respects and values non-Western cultures, civilizations and traditions of thought.
-Celebrating the greatest achievements of the Western civilization is not, nor should it in anyway encourage anyone to denigrate the great achievements of other cultures or traditions.
+No. Our program respects and values non-Western cultures, civilisations and traditions of thought.
+Celebrating the greatest achievements of the Western civilisation is not, nor should it in any way, encourage anyone to denigrate the great achievements of other cultures or traditions.

 Right from the beginning of the study, students will be introduced to the contributions of other cultures and traditions and their influence on the West.
 We will ensure that non-Western and under-represented voices and perspectives are acknowledged and brought into the conversation within specific subjects.